 Swipe-based dating apps (SBDAs) like Hinge, Bumble and Tinder are similar to other online dating platforms but have the unique feature of swiping the screen to either like or dislike another user's profile.
 SBDA users, in particular, are more likely to experience psychological distress, anxiety or depression compared to people who do not use the apps, studies show.

-“Being able to date essentially anywhere, all the time, almost trains us to think we should be able to get a response at the same rate.
+Being able to date essentially anywhere, all the time, almost trains us to think we should be able to get a response at the same rate.
 In the past, there was typically a certain setting (bars and breweries, for example) where you’d have to work yourself up and be ready to face rejection.
-Now, users can get that sense of rejection at any time and it might not even be real," Herman said.
+Now, users can get that sense of rejection at any time and it might not even be real.

-'I’ve swiped right on all these people and none of them responded.
-Am I not attractive?'
+“I’ve swiped right on all these people and none of them responded.
+Am I not attractive?”

 Instead, try thinking of someone's response on a dating app or site as being more about them than you.
 Maybe they're having a bad day or aren't really ready to put themselves out there.

-Herman also suggested setting boundaries on when and where to use dating apps.
+Create boundaries on when and where to use dating apps.
 Just like there is a setting for potential rejection at a bar scene, it’s important to set parameters online.
 For example, instead of responding to the dating app notifications immediately or aimlessly swiping while bored, only log on during specific times of the day.

-“By placing these limits on when you use it, you’re making your own rules of engagement,” Herman said.
-“Allow yourself to choose when you want to interact, put your best self forward and interpret things more realistically.”
+By placing these limits on when you use it, you’re making your own rules of engagement.
+Allow yourself to choose when you want to interact, put your best self forward and interpret things more realistically.

-Setting clear expectations
+Set clear expectations

 Because each user is looking for something different when it comes to their love life, some dating apps have included the feature to filter out potential matches based on what they're expecting.
 Options include something casual, a relationship, marriage, friends or perhaps even “I don’t know yet.”

-“If the dating apps have propelled a hookup culture, it’s probably OK to expect that a lot of people are there for that.
+If the dating apps have perpetuated a hookup culture, it’s probably OK to expect that a lot of people are there for that.
 Alternatively, there are people who are not there for that.
 Perhaps they work a lot and don't have much time to find someone to connect with.
-The most important thing is knowing what you want and both people being clear about expectations," she said.
+The most important thing is knowing what you want and both people being clear about expectations.

-Creating a profile that shows your authentic self
+Show your authentic self

 Users should also be mindful about the limitations of apps to better keep expectations in check.